Research on gas phase molecules, liquids and free clusters

 |Pump laser (wavelength):||800 nm|

-There will be a 1 week of single-bunch operation in the period of February 2023 – August 2023 .
+There will be 1 week of single-bunch operation during Fall Term 2023 .
 If you want to apply for a beamtime with single-bunch operation only, you should indicate it clearly in your beamtime proposal.
 For more information please contact us.

 We welcome input from our user community and potential users